gaidardzhiev/ring0fuzzer/readme.md

 - Keep kernel space logs for detailed post mortem without flooding dmesg.
 - Control fuzzing via a user space character device interface ditch the pointless dmesg yelling.
 - Built in watchdog timers to keep your system from freezing on bad instruction blasts.

-## What it Does

-- Generates short instruction sequences either randomly or incrementally.
-- Executes these sequences safely inside the kernel with full CPU state restoration.
-- Captures and classifies CPU faults immediately for clean recovery.
-- Logs execution results with precise timestamps, fault status, and full register dumps.
-- Exposes a minimal character device for user space control and real time log access.

 ## Design Notes